GeoscienceAustralia/ptha/ptha_access/DETAILED_README.Rmd

 accurate as possible.
 However, it does not guarantee that the information is totally accurate or complete.
 Therefore, you should not solely rely on this information when making a commercial decision.

+Results may be updated if problems are identified.
+Please report any problems via the github issues page, or send an email to the maintainer (gareth.davies@ga.gov.au) or to hazards@ga.gov.au.
+See [UPDATES](./UPDATES) for notes regarding updates since the 2018 report release.

 ## Before you start